0xGuillaume/bootsy/README.md

 By default the `.bootsy.toml` config file is attend to be stored in the `~/.config` directory.

-If `~/.config` directory doesn't exist or you want to place the configuration somewhere else please use an environment variable named `BOOTSY` with config file location.
+If `~/.config` directory doesn't exist or you want to place the configuration somewhere else please use an environment variable named `BOOTSY` with config file location as value.

 ```bash
 $ export BOOTSY="/etc/.bootsy.toml"